-Studies in our laboratory focus on healthy individuals, but we collaborate with other groups who are interested in study neuropsychiatric disorders, including schizophrenia, bipolar disorder, ADHD, and drug addiction.
+Studies in our laboratory focus on healthy individuals, but we collaborate with other groups who are interested in studying neuropsychiatric disorders, including schizophrenia, bipolar disorder, ADHD, and drug addiction.

 Our work is generously funded by the National Institues of Health, National Science Foundation, Office of Naval Research, and James S. McDonnell Foundation.

 If you are interested in graduate study in the Poldrack lab, you can find more information here.